mhosalim/docker.github.io/docker-for-mac/index.md

 2. For something more adventurous, start a Dockerized web server.

     ```bash
-    docker run -d -p 80:80 --name webserver nginx
+    docker run -d -p 127.0.0.1:{port number}:80 --name webserver nginx
     ```

     If the image is not found locally, Docker will pull it from Docker Hub.

-    In a web browser, go to `http://localhost/` to bring up the home page.
+    In a web browser, go to `http://localhost:{port number}/` to bring up the home page.
-    (Since you specified the default HTTP port, it isn't necessary to append `:80` at the end of the URL.)
+    (If you specified the default HTTP port, it isn't necessary to append `:80` at the end of the URL.)

     ![nginx home page](images/hello-world-nginx.png)